CallMeAnaHehe/prai_public/diary.md

 ## Day 20

 Aghhhhhhhhhh IP blocked, no data too, Ana is having bad days, Ana just want Prai to be alive :(

+## Day 21
+Hey Ana here, with sadness I have to report that I need to abort working on taming MiniCPM5-1B, the model thinks and hallucinate a lot, I tested other small models, and LFM2.5-1.2B-Instruct gave the exact same benchmark report and behavior but 4.5x time faster, and that is just...
+Ana is lost for words...
+Ana did try, did do the best, but Ana can't tame a premade model, I wish I could fine tune it, but it's almost impossible with CPU, so hello Instruct model.